Young Man Kang: Seoul Webfest

 Kang founded Seoul Webfest (formerly known as Kweb Fest) in July 2015.
 It takes place yearly in South Korea and is the first web series festival in Korea & Northeast Asia.
 The event was created as a result of the popularity of web series in Korea.
-Each year, Seoul Webfest chooses between 100 to 150 web series to screen and offers 30 to 40 awards.
+Each year, Seoul Webfest chooses between 100 and 150 web series to screen and offers 30 to 40 awards.
 Additionally, the festival features panels, question and answer sessions, technology exhibitions, and tours.

 The event was formally sponsored by the South Korean Ministry of Culture, Sports and Tourism.